 North Terrace, West, State Library of South Australia [B 13795]

 The photographic and artistic views are identical.
 Even the front trees are at exactly the same stage of advancement!
-However the painter has taken some licence and omitted the entire left wing of the building, seemingly to give a more rustic feel.
+What is different is that the painter has taken licence and omitted the entire left wing of the building, seemingly to give a more rustic feel!

 Noted as being possibly 1860, the photograph may well have been one commissioned by the government in 1861 for display at the Great Exhibition in London.